 836-B8-003 Road network projects as articulators of intra and interregional relationships: the case of the Northern Region between 1970-1990

-The project is presented in perspective of historical trajectory, analyzing the construction of terrestrial communication routes (main roads, not secondary roads) in the North Region (both in San Carlos and in other towns in the area), in the twenty years after the creation of the border cantons (Upala, Guatuso, Los Chiles, Sarapiquí), so that it is possible to demonstrate the interests that mediated such projects, the role of local governments and the impact that these works generated on spatial and social dynamics region of.
+The project is presented in perspective of historical trajectory, analyzing the construction of terrestrial communication routes (main roads, not secondary roads) in the Northern Region (both in San Carlos and in other towns in the area), in the twenty years after the creation of the bordering cantons (Upala, Guatuso, Los Chiles, Sarapiquí), so that it is possible to demonstrate the interests that mediated such projects, the role of local governments and the impact that these works generated on spatial and social dynamics of the region.
 It is intended to start the analysis from 1970 since it was the year in which the cantons located on the northern border were founded and that allows better access to primary sources; It was also in this decade when the interest to establish an alternate interregional road between San Carlos and Naranjo began to develop.
-It reaches the year 1990, because for that period the main access routes to the aforementioned cantons are already built, which are currently maintained, in addition to the institutionalization of the demand for the Florence-Naranjo road through the creation of the Association Pro Carretera in 1989.
+It reaches the year 1990, because for that period the main access routes to the aforementioned cantons had already been built, which are currently still there, in addition to the institutionalization of the demand for the Florence-Naranjo road through the creation of the Association Pro Carretera in 1989.

 Áreas de investigación relacionadas:

 Villalobos, L.M.
 (2021).
 El poder estatal y el territorio fronterizo: Costa Rica y su región Norte en la segunda mitad del siglo XX, vista a través del lente de los proyectos viales.
 Revista de Historia Nº.
 84 (julio-diciembre, 2021).